 For quieter wintry pursuits, head over to Tamarack Cross Country Ski Center, with breathtaking vistas from trails groomed for Nordic skiing and snowshoeing.
 Even if you’re not staying the night at the nearby Tamarack Lodge, you can unwind in the great room with a mug of hot mulled wine by the fire, then stay for supper (ski clothes are fine) at cozy Lakefront Restaurant.

-Wintry splurges abound—choose from motorized Snowcat tours to guided full-moon snowshoe treks.
+Wintry splurges abound—choose from motorised Snowcat tours to guided full-moon snowshoe treks.
 Go tubing with the kids.
 Glide through the wilderness on a dogsled.
 Get an après-ski massage at area resorts, such as Sierra Nevada Resort & Spa or Snowcreek Athletic Club.
 Or just enjoy the biggest splurge—free time—and watch the alpenglow blush the mountains at sunset.

 Insider tip: During ski season, a free shuttle runs between Sierra-at-Tahoe and South Lake Tahoe.
 Also, the Tahoe Super Pass lets you ski and snowboard at Squaw Valley, Alpine Meadows, Sugar Bowl, and Sierra at Tahoe.

-This is the kind of place where parents take their kids to ski for the first time, just like parents did the generation before, and maybe the one before that too.
-This Sierra classic, on the south side of Yosemite National Park, is a relaxed charmer, and well worth adding to a wintertime visit to Yosemite, or making a destination in its own right.
+This is the kind of place where parents take their children to ski for the first time, just like parents did the generation before, and maybe the one before that too.
+This Sierra classic, on the south side of Yosemite National Park, is a relaxed charmer, and well worth adding to a wintertime visit to Yosemite, or making it a destination in its own right.

-For an easy (and free) lift to and from Yosemite Valley, ride the Badger Pass Shuttle Bus via Glacier Point Road.
+For an easy and free lift to and from Yosemite Valley, ride the Badger Pass Shuttle Bus via Glacier Point Road.

-It’s not all chutes and off-piste at Kirkwood; the Timber Creek area caters to beginners and families, with an excellent ski- and boarding school and a relaxed base lodge.
+It’s not all chutes and off-piste at Kirkwood; the Timber Creek area caters to beginners and families, with an excellent ski and boarding school and a relaxed base lodge.

-For an old-time end to your day, put up your boots and relax at JW’s Original Bar, in the unpretentious base lodge.
+For an old time end to your day, put up your boots and relax at JW’s Original Bar, in the unpretentious base lodge.

-This snow-snagging resort is rightly named—sugary drifts often pile up here, make it a favourite destination for skiers, especially after a big Sierra storm rolls through.
-An easy drive from the Bay Area and less than two hours northeast of Sacramento, Sugar Bowl is ultra-popular with families looking for an easy ski getaway.
+This snow snagging resort is rightly named, sugary drifts often pile up here, make it a favourite destination for skiers, especially after a big Sierra storm rolls through.
+An easy drive from the Bay Area and less than two hours north-east of Sacramento, Sugar Bowl is ultra popular with families looking for an easy ski getaway.